IronAdministrator/Komunikate_Front/README.md

+# The Komunikate_App for those arriving in Germany and going through all the documentation needed.
+Users can communicate via instant messaging and always stay up to date with the help of our newsfeed.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).